phnx-im/docs/src/spec/authentication_service.md

 # Authentication Service (AS)

+TODO: Move direct queue hosting to the AS

 In this chapter, we detail the different functionalitites of the authentication service.
 See the subchapter on [evolving identities (EIDs)](./authentication_service/evolving_identities.md) for more details on the evolving identities mechanism for client management and authentication.

 ## Configuration